HydroProtocol/ethereum-watcher/readme.md

 1. Plug-in friendly.
 You can easily add a plugin to nights-watch to listen to any type of on-chain event.
 2. Fork Tolerance.
 If a [fork](https://en.wikipedia.org/wiki/Fork_(blockchain)) occurs, a revert message is sent to the subscriber.

-## Production User Cases
+## Example Use Cases

-- [DefiWatch](https://defiwatch.io/), DefiWatch monitoring states of Ethereum addresses on various DeFi platforms, including DDEX, Compound, DyDx, and Maker.
-To accomplish this, one critical problem to solve is getting updates from these smart contracts, DefiWatch uses nights-watch to solve the problem, and instead of spending time dealing with serialization/deserialization messages from the Ethereum Node, they can focus on their core logic.
+- [DefiWatch](https://defiwatch.io/) monitors the state of Ethereum addresses on several DeFi platforms including DDEX, Compound, DyDx, and Maker.
+It tracks things like loan ROI, current borrows, liquidations, etc. To track all of this on multiple platforms, DefiWatch has to continuously receive updates from their associated smart contracts.
+This is done using nights-watch instead of spending time dealing with serialization/deserialization messages from the Ethereum Node, so they can focus on their core logic.
-- Profit & Loss, for margin users at [ddex.io](https://ddex.io/), we provide P&L for their positions, to update the info as timely as possible, we use nights-watch to listen to variouse updates from the Ethereum, including: onchain price updates, trading actions from users, etc.
+- Profit & Loss calculations on [DDEX](https://ddex.io).
+DDEX provides their margin trading users with estimated Profit and Loss (P&L) calculations for their margin positions.
+To update the P&L as timely and accurately as possible, DDEX uses nights-watch to listen to updates from the Ethereum Blockchain.
+These updates include: onchain price updates, trading actions from users, and more.
-- Eth-Transaction-Watcher, at ddex, to monitoring the on-chain status of trading transactions we sent, we need to know the latest states of these transactions once they are included in newly mined blocks, we do this using `TxReceiptPlugin` of nights-watch.
+- DDEX also uses an "Eth-Transaction-Watcher" to monitor the on-chain status of trading transactions.
+DDEX needs to know the latest states of these transactions once they are included in newly mined blocks, so that the platform properly updates trading balances and histories.
+This is done using the `TxReceiptPlugin` of nights-watch.

 # Installation